 Learn how to process data for modeling, how to train your models, how to visualize your models and assess their performance, and how to tune their parameters for better performance.
 The course emphasizes intuitive explanations of the techniques while focusing on problem-solving with real data across a wide variety of applications.
-This is a hands-on course so bring your laptop!

 This course is intended for academics and data science practitioners who wish to learn about machine learning tasks as well as a guide to applying them.
 Readers should have knowledge of basic statistical ideas, such as correlation and linear regression analysis, along with intermediate R programming skills.